altayucetas/ebpf-php-tracer/README.md

 **Note 3**: To make USDT probes available, you need to define the "_USE_ZEND_DTRACE=1_" environmental variable.

+**Note 4**: There is a subtle difference between LSM hooks and tracepoints.
+With LSM hooks, not every syscall might be captured because they often perform parameter validation before triggering.
+For example, imagine you try to delete a file named "a", but it doesn't exist.
+In this scenario, tracepoints will capture your syscall attempt.
+This is because tracepoints are designed to fire at the entry or exit of a syscall, regardless of the parameters.
+An LSM hook, on the other hand, might only be triggered after the kernel has performed initial validations, such as checking if the file actually exists.
+Therefore, while you will always capture the "unlink" attempt with tracepoints, you may not capture the same "unlink" call with an LSM hook if the file does not exist.

 I completed this project in 3 phases.

 ### 1. User-mode Kill